+The Service will rank the respondents based on the RFP selection criteria.
 The Service may invite all or some of the qualified respondents for interviews to allow the Service to ask questions and clarify details regarding the proposals.
 The Service also may choose to visit facilities operated by some respondents prior to final selection.
-Subsequently, the Service will finalize a Management Agreement with the top-ranked respondent.
-If an agreement cannot be finalized with the top-ranked respondent, the NPS may seek to negotiate a Management Agreement with the second-ranked respondent.
+Subsequently, the Service will finalize a Management Agreement with the topranked respondent.
+If an agreement cannot be finalized with the topranked respondent, the NPS may seek to negotiate a Management Agreement with the second-ranked respondent.